AustinMusuya/alx-airbnb-database/database-adv-script/README.md

 # 📊 Aggregations and Window Functions – Airbnb Clone

-This section explores SQL aggregation and window functions using the Airbnb database schema.
+This document demonstrates how to use SQL aggregation and window functions within the context of an Airbnb-style booking database.
+The queries showcase techniques to analyze user activity and property popularity.

+---

 ## 🔢 Queries Overview

 ### 1. Total Bookings by Each User

-This query counts the total number of bookings made by each user using `COUNT` and `GROUP BY`.
+This query calculates the total number of bookings each user has made.
+It uses the `COUNT` aggregation function and groups the results by `user_id`.

 ```sql
 SELECT